 • Log the source used for each planning assumption.

-• Record current law versus provisional agreement.
+• Record current law versus Council-adopted text pending Official Journal publication.

 • Update when guidance or standards arrive.